Basic Care of African Violets

 Temperatures below 15 degrees for any extended period will slow growth.

 If the temperature is too high, plants will grow sappy and spindly with few blooms, which usually drop before gaining any size.
-It is better for conditions to be a little too cool that too hot, especially
+It is better for conditions to be a little too cool that too hot, especially if humidity is also low.

 FRESH, CIRCULATING AIR.